MuskanNarwal/Group-Project-3/README.md

 Legend: A legend is included on the side or bottom of the map to explain what each color represents in terms of incidence and mortality rates.

-3.2 - Incidence and mortality rates
+3.2 - Incidence and mortality rates - in cleaningandvisualizations.ipynb in CleaningandVisualizations folder
 Plotting was done using matplotlib and data was split into "high cases/deaths" = 10,000+ and "low cases/deaths" = <10,000 because there were drastic differences between the provinces due to differences in population.
 So, the split allowed for better readability.
 Dataframes were pivoted to allow for the desired analysis - x-axis consists of fiscal years, y-axis consists of counts of rates/deaths per year per province and each line in the line graph represented a province (color coded with a legend).
 The graphs were saved in the "Output folder.

-3.3 - Healthcare Spending
+3.3 - Healthcare Spending - in cleaningandvisualizations.ipynb in CleaningandVisualizations folder
 Plotting was done using matplotlib and data was split into "high spending" = $25,000 million+ and "low cases/deaths" = <$25,000 million because there were drastic differences between the provinces due to differences in population.
 So, the split allowed for better readability.
 The dataframe was transformed to allow for the desired analysis - x-axis consists of fiscal years, y-axis consists of amount spent per year per province and each line in the line graph represented a province (color coded with a legend).
 The code to transform it was the following - melt(id_vars=['Fiscal year'],
                                                var_name='Geography',
                                                value_name='spending').
 The graphs were saved in the "Output folder.

-3.4 - Risk Factors
+3.4 - Risk Factors - in cleaningandvisualizations.ipynb in CleaningandVisualizations folder
 1. Importing Libraries

 The script uses the following Python libraries: